Fede923/SORMAS-Project/sormas-backend/doc/UserDataAccess.md

 * lab users see all samples of their laboratory

 # Persons
+* all persons resident in the user's LGA
 * all persons of the cases the user can access
 * all persons of the contacts the user can access
 * all persons of the events the user can access